YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why do I still advise caution with clippers over the recipient area?

 The surface may look closed before the deeper healing has completely settled.
-This is why I prefer patients not to treat the transplanted zone like normal scalp too quickly.
+The transplanted zone should not be treated like normal scalp too quickly.

 A clipper may seem gentle, but many barbers naturally press, stretch the skin, use repeated passes, or work quickly.
 That may be normal for an ordinary haircut, but it is not ideal for a healing recipient area.